 To prepare for a DJ gig, in addition to owning the proper equipment like turntables (Pioneer are very popular – get them on Amazon) and a powerful enough laptop like this MacBook (also on Amazon), there is a lot of searching and careful planning involved.

 It’s crucial to think of what songs will be suited for the event and the people attending.
 A good, in-demand, DJ understands the importance of knowing their audience, what they like, what songs make them dance, and what songs make them sad.
+The skills demanded by this job are quite a bit different from a composer, for example, which I’ve talked about elsewhere on the site before.

 Types of DJs